The Terminator: Casting

 For the role of Kyle Reese, Orion wanted a star whose popularity was rising in the United States but who also would have foreign appeal.
 Orion co-founder Mike Medavoy had met Arnold Schwarzenegger and sent his agent the script for The Terminator.
 Cameron was uncertain about casting Schwarzenegger as Reese as he felt he would need someone even more famous to play the Terminator.
 Sylvester Stallone and Mel Gibson both turned down the Terminator role.
-Medavoy suggested O. J. Simpson but Cameron did not feel that Simpson, at that time, would be believable as a killer.
+Medavoy suggested O. J. Simpson but Cameron did not feel that Simpson would be believable as a killer due to his affable persona.

 Cameron agreed to meet with Schwarzenegger and devised a plan to avoid casting him; he would pick a fight with him and return to Hemdale and find him unfit for the role.
 Cameron was entertained by Schwarzenegger, who would talk about how the villain should be played, and Cameron began sketching his face on a notepad, asking Schwarzenegger to stop talking and remain still.
 After the meeting, Cameron returned to Daly saying Schwarzenegger would not play Reese but that "he'd make a hell of a Terminator".

 Casting Arnold Schwarzenegger as our Terminator [...] shouldn't have worked.
 The guy is supposed to be an infiltration unit, and there's no way you wouldn't spot a Terminator in a crowd instantly if they all looked like Arnold.
 It made no sense whatsoever.
 But the beauty of movies is that they don't have to be logical.
 They just have to have plausibility.
 If there's a visceral, cinematic thing happening that the audience likes, they don't care if it goes against what's likely.